 For the purpose of testing and adjustment, this option allows redundancy faults to be bypassed when the controller is on Automatic operation.
-In order to use this option, a jumper must be place on JP1 (next to the FAULT RESET button on the HC-CTL board).
+In order to use this option, a jumper must be placed on JP2 (center pin jumpered to A) near the FAULT RESET button on the HC-CTL-2 board).

 Press the S push button to toggle the setting to BYPASS ON or BYPASS OFF.
 A timer will return the controller to BYPASS OFF automatically after two hours.
-In addition, if the jumper is removed from JP1, the controller is removed from bypass mode.
+In addition, if the jumper is removed from JP2 (center pin to A), the controller is removed from bypass mode.